thomasstep/crow-api/README.md

 #### `databaseTables`

 The keys of the `databaseTables` object need to also be passed in as props to the `CrowApi` construct (see `databaseTables` under "Crow API Props" for more detail).
-The key name is what is used to match with the `databaseTables` prop keys and the value is the name of the environment variable which will be present in the Lambda function running your code.
+The key name is what is used to match with the `databaseTables` prop keys ([see `databaseTables` below](#databaseTables-1)) and the value is the name of the environment variable which will be present in the Lambda function running your code.

 #### `lambdaConfiguration`